landonjett/conflict-resolution/README.md

 # conflict-resolution
-conflict resolution repo made on github.com
+- welcome to the conflict resolution repo i made on github.com